Maneh County

 Maneh County (شهرستان مانه) is in North Khorasan province, Iran.
 Its capital is the city of Pish Qaleh, whose population at the time of the 2016 National Census was 2,001 people in 611 households.

 History

-In 2023, Maneh District was separated from Maneh and Samalqan County (Note: Renamed Samalqan County) in the establishment of Maneh County and renamed the Central District.
+In 2023, Maneh District (Note: Renamed the Central District of Maneh County) was separated from Maneh and Samalqan County (Note: Renamed Samalqan County) in the establishment of Maneh County and renamed the Central District.
 The new county was divided into two districts of two rural districts each, with Pish Qaleh as its capital and only city at the time.

 Demographics

 Administrative divisions

 Maneh County's administrative structure is shown in the following table.